 - Optional privileges needed for additional geodatabase functionality are listed in the last section.

-You can use SQL Server tools or Transact SQL statements to manage user database privileges.
+You can use Microsoft SQL Server tools or Transact SQL statements to manage user database privileges.

 The CONNECT privilege is granted on databases to the public database role by default.
 If you revoke this privilege from public, you must explicitly grant CONNECT on databases to specific roles or logins.